Dual Datetime

 Rick Calixte

-Rick Calixte-2 weeks ago
+Rick Calixte-7 months ago

 Hi, there are CSS options to configure the spacing but unfortunately none are currently supported in Cinnamon.
 I'm continuously looking for areas to improve and I'll add this to the list of things to consider when possible.
 One workaround is that you can use a monospace font and use zero-padding for the date and hour fields.
 This will ensure that the space used is consistent for all time values that are being displayed.